Tuesday, July 21, 2020

 Registration: No registration required.
 All conversations are free and open to the public.

-About: Join Dance/NYC in a discussion on the role of technology and digital experiences in the future of the arts field.
+About: Dance/NYC led a discussion on the role of technology and digital experiences in the future of the arts field.

-- Gabri Christa, Film and Dance Maker; Associate Professor of Professional Practice, Barnard College; Director, Movement Lab
+Gabri Christa, Film and Dance Maker; Associate Professor of Professional Practice, Barnard College; Director, Move

 Sydney Skybetter, Lecturer and Public Humanities Fellow, Brown University